 Fixed numbers given to each player, were first introduced during the 1954 World Cup.
 However, the practice of using 1 – 11 was not abandoned, in England at least, until the 1993 – 94 season.
 Nowadays, most top football leagues adopt the squad number system.

-Some soccer player numbers have become prominent than others, famous either for the players who have worn it on their backs or because of its association with a significant match or event.
-Here is a selection that has become famous for one reason or another.
+Some famous soccer player numbers have become prominent than others, famous either for the players who have worn it on their backs or because of its association with a significant match or event.
+Here is a selection of famous soccer numbers.

 Number 1 is traditionally associated with goalkeepers, and some of the finest to wear this numeral on their back include Lev Yashin, Gordon Banks, Dino Zoff, Manuel Neuer, and Gianluigi Buffon.